aspose-cells/Aspose.Cells-API-References/english/go-cpp/DeleteBlankOptions/SetDrawingsAsBlank/_index.md

 ## SetDrawingsAsBlank function

-Whether drawing related objects such as picture, shape, chart... will be taken as blank.Default value is true.
+Indicates whether drawing related objects such as picture, shape, chart... will be taken as blank.Default value is true.

 ```go